Filtering Posts By: "personal monitoring"

 02.05.2012| By Allison Wolcott|

 Year in and year out, Shure engineers obsess over new ways to deliver audio that amazes.
 Still, we’re in awe when our products win awards from organizations we respect and admire.
-Here’s a list of …tagsawardsAxientBeta 181earphonesKSM42NAMMpersonal monitoringPGX DigitalPSM 1000SE215SM58ULX-D Digitalwired microphoneswireless
+Here’s a list of the most recent awards our products have received.
+Wireless Systems Axient Wireless Management Network …tagsawardsAxientBeta 181earphonesKSM42NAMMpersonal monitoringPGX DigitalPSM 1000SE215SM58ULX-Dwired microphoneswireless

 07.15.2007| By Shure Notes|